Weekly Reputation Index Metrics

 The RepuStars Variety Corporate Reputation Index tracks up to 57 company stocks that appear to be underpriced relative to Steel City Re’s proprietary Reputational Value Metrics™, which track 7400 companies weekly.
 The principles behind measuring reputational value are described in the book, Reputation, Stock Price, and You: Why the market rewards some companies and punishes others (2012, Apress).

 The RepuStars indices are reconstituted annually in the first week of January and posted by S&P/Dow Jones Indexes in the third week.
-The Indices were last reconstituted 20 Jan 2013.
+The Indices were last reconstituted 18 Jan 2014.